minthemiddle/bboard/README.md

 - `Delete` - Delete selected place or affordance (from navigation mode)

 **Navigation Pattern:**
-1. Use `↑/↓` to select a place (like "Invoice", "Setup Autopay")
+1. Use `Tab/Shift+Tab` to move between places (like "Invoice", "Setup Autopay")
-2. Press `Tab` to go into that place's affordances (actions like "Turn on Autopay")
+2. Press `↓` to drill down into that place's affordances (actions like "Turn on Autopay")
-3. Use `Tab` to navigate between affordances within the place (stays at last affordance)
+3. Use `↓/↑` to navigate between affordances within the place
-4. Use `Shift+Tab` to go back to the parent place level
+4. Use `↑` to go back to the parent place level (from first affordance)
+5. **Quick Jump**: Type any character to search places by name, then `↑/↓` to select and `Enter` to jump
-5. Press `Enter` on an affordance with a connection (→) to follow it
+6. Press `Enter` on an affordance with a connection (→) to follow it
-6. Press `e` to edit the selected place or affordance name
+7. Press `e` to edit the selected place or affordance name
-7. Use `↑/↓` to navigate between places at any level
+8. Use `Tab/Shift+Tab` to jump between places at any time

 ### Creation
 - `Ctrl+N` - New place